nzbr/vlogsolv/README.md

 # vlogsolv

-vlogsolv is a small command line program that calculates value tables for simple logical expressions.
+vlogsolv is a small command line program that calculates value tables for logical expressions.
 It is written completely in [V](https://github.com/vlang/v)

 ## Building